lammps/lammps/doc/src/fix_restrain.rst

   .. parsed-literal::

-       *bond* args = atom1 atom2 Kstart Kstop r0start r0stop
+       *bond* args = atom1 atom2 Kstart Kstop r0start (r0stop)
          atom1,atom2 = IDs of 2 atoms in bond
-         Kstart,Kstop = restraint coefficients at start/end of run (energy units) r0start = equilibrium bond distance at start of run (distance units) r0stop = equilibrium bond distance at end of run (distance units).
-If not specified it's assumed to be equal to r0start *lbond* args = atom1 atom2 Kstart Kstop r0start r0stop atom1,atom2 = IDs of 2 atoms in bond Kstart,Kstop = restraint coefficients at start/end of run (energy units)
+         Kstart,Kstop = restraint coefficients at start/end of run (energy units) r0start = equilibrium bond distance at start of run (distance units) r0stop = equilibrium bond distance at end of run (optional) (distance units).
+If not specified it is assumed to be equal to r0start *lbond* args = atom1 atom2 Kstart Kstop r0start r0stop atom1,atom2 = IDs of 2 atoms in bond Kstart,Kstop = restraint coefficients at start/end of run (energy units)